Große Auswahl an günstigen Büchern

 • von Christopher A. Hall

-Built on the writings of the early church fathers, these essays written in honor of Thomas C. Oden and edited by Kenneth Tanner and Christopher A. Hall span theological perspectives.
+Built on the writings of the early church fathers, these essays--created in honor of Thomas C. Oden--span theological perspectives that emphasize what various Christian traditions hold in common.
+Edited by Kenneth Tanner and Christopher A. Hall.

 • von Benjamin Wiker